zeenix/presentations-marp/Rust/rust-for-beginners-training/01-dipping-toes.md

 What is Rust? 🦀

 ---
-Safety + Efficiency
+Systems Programming

 ---
+Safe + Efficient

+---

+Zero-cost abstractions

+---
+If it compiles, it works!

+---
-Safe languages
+Safe languages not new

 ---
 <style scoped> section { text-align: left; } </style>